Bob Jones Jr.: Fundamentalist leader

 Both Jones's position and his intellectual gifts made him a natural leader of separatist fundamentalism.
 Although he participated in the founding of the National Association of Evangelicals (NAE) in 1942 and was elected vice president in 1950, Jones left the organization in the following year because of its interest in cultivating a more moderate—to Jones, "compromising"—stance with those who denied biblical orthodoxy.
 By 1959, Jones had formally broken with Billy Graham, who had accepted the sponsorship of liberal Protestants and Roman Catholics for his 1957 New York City crusade.
 Later Jones criticized other fundamentalists who were insufficiently separatistic, such as evangelist John R. Rice and Jerry Falwell, whose Moral Majority had embraced Catholics and Mormons.

 Meanwhile, Jones became a close friend of militant Ulster Protestant leader Ian Paisley.
-In 1982, when U. S. Secretary of State Alexander Haig refused to grant a travel visa for Paisley to speak at the University's annual Bible Conference, Jones used strong language from the imprecatory Psalms to denounce Haig, urging God to "destroy him utterly."
+In 1982, when U. S. Secretary of State Alexander Haig refused to grant a travel visa for Paisley to speak at the university's annual Bible Conference, Jones used strong language from the imprecatory Psalms to denounce Haig, urging God to "destroy him utterly."
 The flap was widely reported in the media, and Jones was "swamped with vituperative mail" until Haig made a serious blunder less than three months later and was forced to leave office, effectively ending his political career.

 For thirteen years Jones edited Faith for the Family (1973–1986), an issues-oriented fundamentalist periodical that he originated and then eventually discontinued because of its cost.
 He wrote poetry in traditional forms, including Prologue, a blank-verse drama on the life of John Huss, as well as several hymn texts (set to music by Dwight Gustafson and Joan Pinkston) that are known to a wider fundamentalist community beyond the BJU campus.

 Art connoisseur

-Jones was an connoisseur of European art; he bought his first Russian icon at age thirteen.
+Jones was a connoisseur of European art; he bought his first Russian icon at age thirteen.
 He began collecting seriously after World War II on a budget of about $30,000 a year, authorized by the University Board of Directors.
 Jones first concentrated on the Italian Baroque, a style then out of favor and relatively inexpensive in the years immediately following the war.
 Fifty years after the opening of the gallery, the BJU collection included more than 400 European paintings from the 14th to the 19th centuries (mostly pre-19th century), period furniture, a notable collection of Russian icons, and a hodge-podge of Holy Land antiquities.
 The Bob Jones University Museum & Gallery is strong in Baroque paintings and includes works by Rubens, Tintoretto, Veronese, Cranach, Gerard David, Murillo, Mattia Preti, Ribera, van Dyck and Doré.
 The museum is the largest collection of religious art in the Western Hemisphere and remained Jones' hobby for the remainder of his life.